It’s a time for happiness and festivities as the Lunar New Year, ‘Seollal’, is just around the corner in South Korea!

-Women usually prepare dishes of ritual foods and set them on the table.
-After the table is set, the men (in the order of oldest to youngest) stand in front of the table and bow to the spirits of the ancestors first.
+All family members together prepare dishes of ritual foods and set them on the table.
+After the table is set, they (in the order of oldest to youngest) stand in front of the table and bow to the spirits of the ancestors first.
 Watch the video below to see how ‘charye’ is done!

 Now, this is the exciting part! 🙂 Family members take turns (from the oldest to the youngest) and give a deep bow to the elderly and parents.
 Koreans call this bowing process ‘sebae‘.

 After the bow, parents or relatives will then give the children money or ‘sebaetdon (New Year’s money)’ and words of blessing in return for the New Year.